fcato/javascripting-english-major-project/README.md

 I'm not deleting anything just yet.
 I want to see if I actually have this thing figured out by adding my own language to it.
 Let's see if this works.

+It seems to be working!
+I have no defined project at this time.
+However, here is placeholder for when I'm ready to include some goals.

 © 2017, [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) by
 [Moacir P. de Sá Pereira](http://moacir.com).